-This cosmopolitan and bustling heart of Catalonia is popular with tourists all year round, and a proud place for locals.
-With fantastic art and architecture, and a rich medieval history, as well as innovative modern additions, Barcelona is certainly not short of things to do and see.
-Here we explore 10 of the unmissable things to do and see if you’re visiting this amazing city.
+With fantastic art and architecture, a rich Medieval history, as well as innovative modern additions, Barcelona is certainly not short of things to do and see.
+Here, Culture Trip explores 14 of the unmissable things to do if you’re visiting the capital of Catalonia, Spain.

-Located on the coast of the popular neighborhood with the same name, La Barceloneta beach is Barcelona’s most bustling and touristy stretch of sand and sea.
-A must-visit if you’re in the city, it is a great place to enjoy some fresh seafood in one of many chiringuitos (seaside huts) or seaside restaurants.
-Visitors to the beach not only swim, but can get stuck into a variety of water sports, windsurfing and kite-surfing being the most popular options on this beach.
-Lively both day and night, and easily accessible, this beach is perfect if you still want to be close to the city’s main attractions.
+Located on the coast of the popular neighbourhood of the same name, Barceloneta Beach is Barcelona’s most bustling and touristy stretch of sand and sea.
+It is a great place to enjoy some fresh seafood in one of many chiringuitos (seaside huts) or seaside restaurants.
+Visitors to this beach can swim and also participate in a variety of other water sports, with windsurfing and kitesurfing being some of the most popular options.
+Lively both day and night and easily accessible, this beach is perfect if you still want to be close to the city’s main attractions.

-This huge public market is one of the city’s most famous tourist landmarks, accessed around two thirds of the way up the tourism hub of Las Ramblas.
-The first mention of La Boquería dates back to 1217, and it still stands today as a vibrant and busy market.
-The grand iron entrance leads into what is one of Europe’s largest and most famous food markets, selling a rainbow infused selection of fruits, and never-ending supply of exotic fruit smoothies and fresh lemonade.
-Visitors can even enjoy something to eat at the famous El Quim de la Boquería restaurant at the heart of the market.
+This huge public market is one of the city’s most famous tourist landmarks, located around two-thirds of the way up the tourism hub of La Rambla.
+The first mention of La Boqueria dates back to 1217, and it still stands today as a vibrant and busy market.
+The grand iron entrance leads into what is one of Europe’s largest and most famous food markets, selling a rainbow selection of fruits, Spanish jamón, saffron spices and tinned fish, among other treats.
+Visitors can also enjoy something to eat at the famous El Quim de la Boqueria restaurant at the heart of the market.

-A prominent hill overlooking Barcelona and boasting fantastic city views, Montjuïc is very popular with tourists, especially since the surrounding Montjuïc area offers much to see and do in itself.
-Possibly even more exciting than the views themselves, is the cable car that takes visitors up to the hill.
+A prominent hill overlooking Barcelona and boasting fantastic city views, Montjuïc is very popular with tourists.
+From the top, you can see sweeping vistas of the city and sparkling Mediterranean Sea, but possibly even more exciting is the cable car that takes visitors up to the hill.
 Montjuïc covers a wide territory and offers many activities, including gardens, a castle with an ominous history, the Olympic stadium and multiple museums.

 Camp Nou has been home to the FC Barcelona team since 1957, but it is still a delight for self-proclaimed football haters.
-The large-scale stadium, covering a surface area of 55,000 square metres and earning its name as the biggest stadium in Europe, is a stamp of pride for football fans.
-Certainly take a visit just to admire the scale of this stadium, but if you’re lucky enough to be there for a match, don’t miss the opportunity to go.
-Even for non-football fans, the atmosphere is simply incredible.
-The size of the stadium, combined with the passion of the fans, makes for a buzzing, lively experience.
+The large-scale stadium, covering a surface area of 55,000 square metres (592,015 square feet) and earning its title as the biggest stadium in Europe, is a stamp of pride for football fans.
+Visit just to admire the scale of the structure, but if you’re lucky enough to be there for a match, don’t miss the opportunity to go.
+Even for non-football fans, the atmosphere is simply incredible, with the size of the stadium and the passion of the fans making for a buzzing, lively experience.

 A park on the northeastern edge of Ciutat Vella, Parc de la Ciutadella was once Barcelona’s only green space.
-No ordinary park, this idyllic and green haven in the urban city of Barcelona is perfect not only for long and tranquil walks and peaceful rowing, but boasts several attractions too, from a zoo to a museum.
-The bandstand just completes this lively yet peaceful park, which attracts locals and tourists alike.
-Parc de la Ciutadella is perfect if you want an alternative to the centre of the city.
+No ordinary park, this idyllic and green haven is perfect for long and tranquil walks and peaceful rowing, and also boasts several attractions, including a zoo and a museum.
+The bandstand completes this lively yet peaceful park, which attracts residents and tourists alike.
+Parc de la Ciutadella is an excellent natural alternative to the centre of the city.